 Why You Need to Take Your Cholesterol Levels to Heart

 As you get older, it’s important to be aware of the good, the bad, and the ugly of cholesterol because it plays a major role in your overall health.
 Having high cholesterol greatly increases your risk of cardiovascular disease and other serious medical conditions.
 Fortunately, by getting regular screenings, adopting a healthy lifestyle, and following a low cholesterol diet, you can help reduce your risk of health problems.
-At MD Now, we want to help the South Florida community protect themselves from this life-threatening problem, so we’re sharing some important insight and advice.
+At MD Now, we want to help the Florida community protect themselves from this life-threatening problem, so we’re sharing some important insight and advice.
 We also offer affordable, convenient, fast cholesterol testing.

 Get a Healthy Understanding of Cholesterol Levels